Kadammanitta Vasudevan Pillai

 Prof. Kadammanitta Vasudevan Pillai, is a Padayani exponent from Kerala, India.
 He is the former Vice Chairman of the Kerala Folklore Academy, a professor in mathematics, a writer and public speaker.

 Early and professional life

 Vasudevan Pillai was born to M. R. Ramakrishna Pillai (late) and Parukutty Amma (late), at a small village called Kadammanitta in Pathanamthitta district Kerala on 24 May 1947.
 His only sister is Omana Kumariamma.
 From childhood itself, he was interested in Padayani and Kerala folklore.
 He completed his pre-school and graduated from Catholicate College in Pathanamthitta.
-He did his MSc in Mathematics from Ravi Shankar University Raipur state of Chhattisgarh (then Madhya Pradesh) and was the first rank holder.
+He did his MSc in Mathematics from Ravi Shankar University in Raipur state of Chhattisgarh (then Madhya Pradesh) and was the first rank holder.
 He completed his Post Graduation with Gold medal.
 He later came back to Kerala and joined as lecturer in Mathematics in various colleges of NSS Management in Kerala.
 He worked in NSS College, Pandalam for most of the time, till his retirement as Head of Department in 2002.
 He has served as the vice chairman of The Kerala Folklore Academy from 1997 to 2001.